Irvington, New Jersey: Crime

 Irvington experienced the crack epidemic of the 1980s and has struggled with its aftermath.
 The township's violent crime rate was six times higher than New Jersey overall and the murder rate eight times higher than statewide statistics.
 In 2007, the New Jersey State Police reported that Irvington had a violent crime rate of 22.4 incidents per 1,000 population, the highest of all 15 major urban areas in the state.

 According to the New Jersey State Police Uniform Crime Report for 2013, year-to-year between 2012 and 2013, Irvington experienced an overall reduction in crime of 9% (from 49.6 to 45.2 incidents per 1,000), with reductions coming from overall non-violent crime (18%) and aggravated assault (22%), but an increase in the violent crime rate of 16% from 13.1 incidents per 1,000 to 15.3.

 Economy

 Portions of the township are part of an Urban Enterprise Zone (UEZ), one of 32 zones covering 37 municipalities statewide.
 Irvington was selected in 1996 as one of a group of seven zones added to participate in the program.
 In addition to other benefits to encourage employment and investment within the UEZ, shoppers can take advantage of a reduced 3.3125% sales tax rate (half of the 6 5/8% rate charged statewide) at eligible merchants.
 Established in May 1996, the township's Urban Enterprise Zone status expires in May 2027.

 In July 2015, the central business district surrounding the Irvington Bus Terminal on Springfield Avenue was designated as one of 33 transit villages statewide, qualifying it for incentives for revitalization.

+Theatres

+Irvington had six movie theatres that provided live stage appearances or films for their patrons amusement.
+The theatres were built in the 1920s during the era of silent films.
+A few theaters were installed with Wurlitzers, such as the Castle, Chancellor, and Sanford.
+A Wurlitzer opus 1885 was installed at Chancellor Theater, known prior as the Roxy or Rex.
+The Sanford had a Wurlitzer organ opus 1301 installed.
+The organs were used for silent movies, stage acts, or intermissions.
+Motion pictures began to increase in showings during the 1940s and 1950s, but downturn in audience turn-out resulted in theaters to close during the 1970s.
+As of 2024, there are no movie theaters operating in the township.